Karen Lawrence (singer-songwriter)

 Karen Lawrence is an American singer and songwriter who has worked with the L.A.
-Jets (1994), Karen Lawrence and the Pinz, and Blue by Nature.
-She sang backup vocals on "Get It Up" from the Draw the Line by Aerosmith and sang "Back on the Streets" from the Jeff Beck album Flash.
+Jets, 1994, Karen Lawrence and the Pinz, and Blue by Nature.
+She sang backup vocals on the song "Get It Up" from the Draw the Line by Aerosmith and sang "Back on the Streets" from the Jeff Beck album Flash.

-A stage performer since the age of nine, she fronted her first band, a blues outfit, at the age of 13.
-Front woman for the A&M band 1994: (produced by Jack Douglas).
-Kerrang! wrote "it was 1994's Karen Lawrence who gave the others the choice of being second best or giving up".
-In addition to lead vocal and writing credits on Jeff Beck's Beckology, Lawrence composed "Prisoner (Love Theme from Eyes of Laura Mars)", performed by Barbra Streisand.
+Having worked as a stage performer since she was nine, she started singing with a blues band at the age of 13.
+Following this, she was a front woman for the A&M band 1994.
+Kerrang! wrote "It was 1994's Karen Lawrence who gave the others the choice of being second best or giving up."

+In addition to being the lead vocal and writing credits on Jeff Beck's Beckology, Lawrence composed "Prisoner (Love Theme from Eyes of Laura Mars)", performed by Barbra Streisand.

-Blue by Nature was formed in March 1993 when Lawrence and her collaborator of 14 years, rhythm guitarist Fred Hostetler, teamed with Rick Dufay, a former Aerosmith guitarist.
+In March 1993, Lawrence and her collaborator of 14 years, rhythm guitarist Fred Hostetler, teamed with Rick Dufay, a former Aerosmith guitarist, to form the band Blue by Nature.